-1. At all stages during the preparation and training of Competition Horses, welfare must take precedence over all other demands.

-a) Good Horse management
+- 1. At all stages during the preparation and training of Competition Horses, welfare must take precedence over all other demands. - a) Good Horse management b) Training methods c) Farriery and tack

 Stabling, feeding and training must be compatible with good Horse management and must not compromise welfare.
 Any practices that could cause physical or mental suffering, in or out of Competition, will not be tolerated.